-Gum disease—also known as periodontal disease or periodontitis—is a bacterial infection that can, over time, harm the gums and bone that support your teeth.
+Gum disease—also known as periodontal disease—is a bacterial infection that can, over time, harm the gums and bone that support your teeth.
 With timely treatment and good at-home care, you and your dental professional can fight the infection, allowing your gums to heal, get stronger, and hold your teeth more securely.

-If gum infection is not treated, the gums can begin to pull back, creating pockets of space between the teeth and gums.
+If gum infection is not treated, the gums can begin to pull back, creating pockets of diseased tissue between the teeth and gums.
 As a pocket deepens, the tooth can become less supported, and bacteria can spread even deeper.

 If you have pockets that get deeper over time, it can be a sign that gum disease is getting worse.
 If the pockets become less deep, it can be a positive sign that treatment is working.
 See pocket depth chart

 SRP is a widely used treatment for gum disease.

 SRP is highly effective at removing visible plaque and tartar, but it often cannot reach to the base of deep pockets.
 That’s why many dental professionals use a combination approach that pairs the antibiotic ARESTIN (minocycline HCl) Microspheres, 1 mg and SRP.
 See how ARESTIN works

 There are many factors that can put someone at risk for gum disease.
 An important one is poor oral hygiene, which may allow bacterial plaque to build up.
 Other risk factors include family history, diabetes, smoking, certain prescription medicines, stress, pregnancy, diseases affecting the immune system, and tooth alignment irregularities that may lead to food impaction.

 ARESTIN is an antibiotic a dental professional places directly into infected gum pockets after a scaling and root planing (SRP) procedure.
 ARESTIN + SRP fights harmful bacteria deeper—and longer—than SRP alone.
 See how ARESTIN works